 - Strong emotions

-Many grounding exercises engage one or more of your senses (Sight, Smell, Sound, Touch, and Taste) in order to ground you.
+Many grounding exercises engage one or more of your five senses – sight, smell, sound, touch and taste – in order to ground you to the present.
 If it is relevant to you, you may want to match and use a grounding exercise that focuses on a certain sense, such as smell, when you are triggered by a specific smell.

-There are many different types of grounding exercises.
-Here are some examples:
+Here are some examples of the many different types of grounding exercises:

 - Sight: Visualization/Guided imagery, Describing items around you, etc.

 - Smell: Smell something pleasant or strong (i.e., perfume, essential oils, food, etc.) etc.